cjmartin/cjmartin.github.com/_posts/2025-04-21-weeknotes-spring-break.md

   title="Raspberry Pis"
 %}

 I set up one of the version 1 boards with [Pi-hole](https://pi-hole.net) for DNS-powered ad blocking and [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) to play with Cloudflare tunnels.
-Pretty good little side project for an hour or so's work!
+Pretty fun little side project!

 I'm not sure what I'll do with the version 3 with the screen, but it's a good excuse to [3D print an enclosure](https://www.thingiverse.com/thing:1601055)!
 So that'll be happening soon.